platanus/potassium/README.md

 - [Guard](http://guardgem.org) for continuous testing and other watch-related tasks.
 - [AWS-SDK](https://github.com/aws/aws-sdk-ruby) for file uploads, sdks, etc and because we use AWS.
 - [Puma](https://github.com/puma/puma) to serve HTTP requests
+- [Rack Timeout](https://github.com/heroku/rack-timeout) to abort requests that are taking too long

 The following optional integrations are added too: